Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Experiments

 \subsection{Experimental Setup}

 \textbf{Benchmarks.} We evaluate the performance of Video-EM in four popular benchmarks: 1) \textbf{Video-MME}~\cite{fu2025video}, comprising 2700 question-answer pairs, with an average video duration of 17 minutes.
 2) \textbf{LVBench}~\cite{wang2024lvbench} is an hours-long benchmark with an average length of 4101 seconds (68 minutes), 1549 question-answer pairs, and four multiple-choice options.
 3) \textbf{HourVideo}~\cite{chandrasegaran2024hourvideo}, we use its dev set, including 50 videos with an average duration of 47.2 minutes, comprising 1182 high-quality, five-way multiple-choice questions.
 4) \textbf{Egoschema}~\cite{mangalam2023egoschema} is a popular benchmark derived from Ego4D~\cite{Grauman_2022_CVPR}.
-It consists of 5-way multiple-choice questions on videos, which are 180 seconds long.
-We run ablations on the subset of 500 labelled examples.
+It consists of 5-way multiple-choice questions based on videos, which are 180 seconds in length.
+We run ablations on its subset.

-\textbf{Implementation Details.} We evaluate the popular video-based MLLMs as our baselines, namely, Qwen2VL-7B~\cite{wang2024qwen2} and Qwen2.5VL-7B~\cite{bai2025qwen2} on all datasets under the multiple-choice QA setting.
-For each video of various benchmarks, we densely sample frames at 1 frame per second (fps), collecting up to 1024 frames per video.
-From these, we use CLIP with the ViT-G backbone~\cite{radford2021learning} for semantic retrieval.
-To build our model, we leverage five foundation models: DINOV2~\cite{oquab2023dinov2} and RAFT~\cite{teed2020raft} for computing spatio-temporal differences, Grounding-DINO~\cite{liu2023grounding} for object detection, Tarsier2-7B~\cite{yuan2025tarsier2advancinglargevisionlanguage} to capture clip-level dynamic narratives, and Qwen3-8B~\cite{qwen3} is used as the agent for CoT reasoning.
-Experiments are conducted on an NVIDIA A800 GPU.
+\textbf{Implementation Details.} For benchmark evaluation, we sample frames at 1 fps (up to 1,024 per video) and use CLIP with a ViT-G backbone~\cite{radford2021learning} for multi-granular semantic retrieval.
+Our pipeline integrates four foundation models: TransNet v2~\cite{soucek2024transnet} for shot boundary detection, Grounding-DINO~\cite{liu2023grounding} for object detection, Qwen2.5-VL-7B~\cite{bai2025qwen2} for clip-level narrative modeling, and Qwen3-8B~\cite{qwen3} as the CoT reasoning agent.
+All experiments are run on an NVIDIA A100 GPU.